Poison Ivy Toxicodendron radicans

-Poison Ivy is a toxic plant in the same biological family as the cashew, pistachio, and mango family that causes skin irritation and itchy blisters in up to 85% of the population.
-Allergies and sensitivity to the oils can develop and change over a person’s lifetime. *1 and *3
+Poison Ivy is a toxic plant in the same biological family as the cashew, pistachio, and mango.
+Poison Ivy causes skin irritation and itchy blisters in up to 85% of the population.
+A person’s allergies and sensitivity to the oils can develop and change over time. *1 and *3

-Due to increased CO2 in the atmosphere, poison ivy is growing larger with more potent oils.
-It is the urushiol oil (mixture pentadecylcatechols) that causes the reaction that typically presents within 48 hours of exposure, but can occur immediately or even a week later.
+Due to increased CO2 in the atmosphere, poison ivy is growing larger and with more potent oils.
+It is the urushiol oil (mixture pentadecylcatechols) that causes the itchy and painful reaction that typically presents within 48 hours of exposure.
+A reaction can occur immediately or even a week later.
 Urishol is most concentrated in the plant roots.

 Found as a ground plant, climbing vine, a shrub, or even looking like a young tree, it’s good to be able to identify and stay away from Poison Ivy.